matchaxnb/higurashi_ajatt/README.md

 **WORK IN PROGRESS**
 This tool is currently a WIP.
-Basic extraction works as but without guarantee for full functionality and text / audio completeness.
+Basic extraction works as expected but without guarantee for full functionality and text / audio completeness.
 Currently only Onikakushi supported.
 Tested only on Linux thus far.
 Some bugs are to be expected...

-# Higurashi When They Cry - Japanese Text Extractor ⛩️ 🇯🇵
+# Higurashi When They Cry - Japanese Text Extractor 🇯🇵

 This tool allows you to extract all Japanese text and dialogues from the "Higurashi When They Cry" games into an HTML format.
 The intended usage for this tool is to have the Japanese text of the games in an accessible interface to aid in learning Japanese.